bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 No data is lost by creating these compressed public keys---only a small amount of CPU is necessary to reconstruct the Y coordinate and access the uncompressed public key.
-Both uncompressed and compressed public keys are supported by default in OpenSSL, the library Bitcoin Core and many other Bitcoin programs use.
+Both uncompressed and compressed public keys are described in official secp256k1 documentation and supported by default in the widely-used OpenSSL library.

 Because they're easy to use, and because they reduce almost by half the block chain space used to store public keys for every spent output,